 Q: What’s the average turnaround time?

-Q: Do you charge per-second after the first minute?
+Q: Do companies charge per second after the first minute?

 Q: How long does production take?